-- Frequency of payments: The membership price might be a yearly, monthly, or quarterly amount.
-Recently, there has been many mobile dating apps that will let you pay by the action instead of by a set amount of time.
+- Frequency of payments: The membership price might be a yearly, monthly or quarterly amount.
+Many mobile dating apps will let you pay by the action instead of by a set amount of time.

 - Geographic matches: Most dating sites offer a chance to look for the closest possible match.
 However, if you are currently looking to meet someone in close proximity, many of the mobile dating apps will provide you with your best results with little to no cost.